uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - RMT hosts name and IP address
   - RMT https certificate

-This script can be remotely executed from uyuni and retrieved data in a json format.
+Uyuni will execute this script on the pay-as-you-go client via SSH and retrieved data will be in JSON format.

 ### Data extraction script